 At the top of the list of Foods to Avoid are raw, uncooked and processed meats and seafood, especially shellfish, soft cheeses, raw or soft eggs, and unwashed vegetables.
 There have been concerns around eating fish with a high content of mercury, but you would need to eat quite a lot of it for it to affect you.

 Can I Eat Seaweed While Pregnant?

 If you’re anything like me, one of the first questions you’ll be asking is: ‘Can I eat seaweed while pregnant?’
 According to our research, it seems that this has been a concern for many women.
 The good news is that seaweed has many health benefits for both the mother and her unborn baby.

-General Practitioners will often prescribe Folic Acid during pregnancy to help with the baby’s development.
+General Practitioners will prescribe Folic Acid before, during and after pregnancy to help with the baby’s development.
 If you eat seaweed, you don’t need to take supplements as well.
-Actually, I would strongly suggest that you don’t take Folic Acid supplements if you’re eating seaweed.
+Actually, if you are eating seaweed, I would strongly suggest speaking with your Lifestyle Medicine Physician (IBLM) before taking additional Folic Acid supplements.
 Too much of anything isn’t good for you.

 Is It Safe to Eat Seaweed While Pregnant?